 Wedding Designer: The wedding designer can be hired by the couple, but most often they are hired by the wedding planner.
-The difference between a wedding planner and designer is that wedding planners excel with the logistics, such as timelines and vendor selection.
+The difference between a wedding planner and designer is those wedding planners excel with logistics, such as timelines and vendor selection.
 Wedding designers excel at visual presentation and creating the overall cohesive look of the event from start to finish.
 They often have an interior design or fashion background.
 Some wedding designers will hold inventory such as linens and decor.
 They will have everything in house or they will have curated relationships with vendors for specific decor pieces.
 They will work with a team that can design and execute the vision.
 Please note, that not all wedding planners are designers and not all designers know how to plan a wedding.
 There can be some overlap, however, it will be a conversation you’ll have to have with each.
-Ideally they will work together and create an aesthetically cohesive, logistically possible, event.
+Ideally, they will work together and create an aesthetically cohesive, logistically possible, event.

 Each wedding professional fits into a different price bracket.
 When selecting the level of service you need, really look at your time, your knowledge of the industry, and if it is something that you are going to enjoy.
-Planning a wedding is at least equivalent to a part time job, and that is if you know who to call, and what needs to be done.
+Planning a wedding is at least equivalent to a part-time job, and that is if you know who to call, and what needs to be done.
 If you don’t, you can easily spend much more time and money than necessary working through the learning curve.
 As with any industry, wedding professionals are compensated based on their experience, talent, education, and performance.
-This is an industry where you 100% get what your pay for.
+This is an industry where you 100% get what you pay for.